 The other day I was searching the internet for something about the Newfoundland breed.

-WHAT??????
-Even if you decide to handle your Newfoundland’s grooming needs at home, you’re still going to need a lot of money for grooming tools and time.
-You’re going to need a lot of time too.
+Whether you’re going to take your Newfie to a professional groomer or do the grooming at home, you’re still going to need a lot grooming tools and time and it’s still going to cost you a lot of money.

 A bored Newfoundland can be a destructive Newfoundland and since a Newfoundland is a working dog, many will need to be given a job to keep them out of trouble.

-FALSE.
-While a Newfoundland isn’t a dog that’s going to be running marathons, they still need daily exercise to stay in shape.
+While a Newfoundland isn’t a dog that’s going to be running marathons, they still need daily physical and mental exercise to stay in shape.